On the low dimensional cohomology groups of the IA-automorphism group of a free group of rank three: Introduction

 (For notations, see Subsection {\rmfamily \ref{Ss-Rep}}.)

 In order to show Theorem {\rmfamily \ref{I-T-1}}, we use our previous results about the Andreadakis-Johnson filtration $\mathrm{IA}_n = \mathcal{A}_n(1) \supset \mathcal{A}_n(2) \supset \cdots$ and the Johnson homomorphisms of $\mathrm{Aut}\,F_3$.
 Historically, the Andreadakis-Johnson filtration was originally introduced by Andreadakis \cite{And} in the 1960s.
-In 1980s, Johnson used this filtration to study the group structure of the mapping class groups of surfaces.
+In 1980s, Johnson used this type of filtration to study the group structure of the mapping class groups of surfaces.
 Andreadakis conjectured that the filtration $\mathrm{IA}_n = \mathcal{A}_n(1) \supset \mathcal{A}_n(2) \supset \cdots$ coincides with the lower central series $\mathrm{IA}_n = \mathcal{A}_n'(1) \supset \mathcal{A}_n'(2) \supset \cdots$.
 Andreadakis showed that this conjecture is true for $n=2$ and any $k \geq 2$, and $n=3$ and $k \leq 3$.
 Bachmuth \cite{Ba2} showed $\mathcal{A}_n'(2) = \mathcal{A}_n(2)$ for any $n \geq 2$.
-This result is also induced from the fact that the first Johnson homomorphism is the abelianization of $\mathrm{IA}_n$ by independent works Cohen-Pakianathan \cite{Co1, Co2}CFarb \cite{Far} and Kawazumi \cite{Kaw}.
+This result is also induced from the fact that the first Johnson homomorphism is the abelianization of $\mathrm{IA}_n$ by independent works Cohen-Pakianathan \cite{Co1, Co2}, Farb \cite{Far} and Kawazumi \cite{Kaw}.
 Pettet \cite{Pet} showed that $\mathcal{A}_n'(3)$ has at most finite index in $\mathcal{A}_n(3)$ for any $n \geq 4$.
-Bartholdi \cite{Bar} asserted that the \lq\lq rational" version of the Andreadakis conjecture is true.
-He also studied the original Andreadakis conjecture and asserted that it is not true for the case where $n=3$ and degree $7$ by using a computer \footnote{Recently, Andrew Putman, one of our colleagues, asked Laurent Bartholdi of details of his proof for the Andreadakis conjecture.
-In their communications, Bartholdi agreed that there is a gap in his argument, and he decided to publish an erratum.
-Thus the conjecture seems to be open now.}.
+Recently, in our previous paper \cite{S25}, we showed that $\mathcal{A}_n'(3) = \mathcal{A}_n(3)$ for any $n \geq 3$.
+By using a computer, Bartholdi \cite{Bar} showed that Andreadakis conjecture is not true for the case where $n=3$ and degree $7$.
+In general, the Andreadakis conjecture is still open problem in a stable range \footnote{Bartholdi \cite{Bar} asserted that the \lq\lq rational" version of the Andreadakis conjecture is true.
+Andrew Putman, however, pointed out some gaps in Bartholdi's argument.
+Then, in their communications, Bartholdi agreed them, and he published an erratum \cite{Bar2}.
+Thus the conjecture is still open now.}.
 In this paper, from our computation in the proof of Theorem {\rmfamily \ref{I-T-1}}, as a corollary, we also obtain the following. \begin{coro}[$=$ Corollary {\rmfamily \ref{C-And}}] $\mathcal{A}_3(4)/\mathcal{A}_3'(4)$ is finite. \end{coro}

+We also remark that the affirmative answer to the Andreadakis conjecture resricted to certain subgroups of $\mathrm{Aut}\,F_n$ were given by \cite{S07} and \cite{S05}, and these works are generalized systematically by recent notable works of Darn\'{e} \cite{Da1, Da2}.

 Finally, we consider the third rational cohomology group $H^3(\mathrm{IA}_3,\Q)$.
 The results by work of Bestvina, Bux and Margalit \cite{Bes} as mentioned above, we see that $H^3(\mathrm{IA}_3,\Q)$ is infinitely generated.
 The following theorem shows that non-trivial elements in $H^3(\mathrm{IA}_3,\Q)$ cannot be detected by the triple cup product of the first cohomology group of $\mathrm{IA}_3$. \begin{thrm}[$=$ Theorem {\rmfamily \ref{T-main2}}] The image of the triple cup product